mattjmcnaughton/blog/content/about.md

 Hi, my name's Matt :)

-I'm work as a SWE at Flatiron Health.
+I work as a SWE at Flatiron Health.
 I graduated from Williams College where I majored in computer science and political science.

 I'm into open-source systems programming and developer tooling,